MicrosoftDocs/learn/learn-pr/student-evangelism/career-interview/includes/2-prepare.md

 ## General guidelines

+Now that you hopefully have some bookmarks for resources, lets focus on some general guidelines.
+By remembering and following these guidelines, during the interview, you'll be seen as a good candidate with a great attitude.

+> [!NOTE]
-While it's great to prepare as much as possible for a technical interview, don't forget about how to behave while at the interview.
+> While it's great to prepare as much as possible for a technical interview, don't forget about how to behave while at the interview.
 Mind your manners!
 In addition, you have the right to expect a certain behavior from the company during your interview.
 Even if you're a star at algorithms, behaving poorly might lead you to not be hired.

-- **Work history**.
+- **Account for Work history**.
 Ensure that your work history is accounted for.
 If you have a gap in your resume, ensure that there's a reasonable explanation for it.
 This is something you can bring up at the interview and the company is likely to ask, so ensure you have answers prepared.

-- **Speaking ill of former employers**.
+- **Avoid speaking ill of former employers**.
 While it is understandable that you found friction at a workplace you would like to leave, it's best not to bring this up in an interview.
 If you have to bring it up, ensure that you are speaking about it as a moment that helped you grow as a person rather than as a negative experience.

 - **Be professional**.
 Always come to your interview on time.
 Even if the traffic is bad and you are delayed, email or call the interviewer to alert them.

-- **Team player**.
+- **Convey being a team player**.
 Being a developer is about being a team player.
 As such, you should make it clear in an interview that you understand that you didn't deliver a big project by yourself.
 Explain your role in it but try not to boast.
 Be humble but confident.

 ## Mini exercise - practice questions